hppr-dev/vuex-bind-plugin/README.md

 # Plugin Components

-## bind module
+## bind namespace module

 The plugin automatically adds a module named "bind" to your store.
 The module name can be changed using the `namespace` configuration value.
-The bind module is responsible for holding and acting on the bound variables.
+The bind module is responsible for keeping track of current bindings and parameters being watched.

 ### Setting headers